Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 `_UCS_FISCAL_PRINTER_USE_XMLHTTP` | Set to `1` for PROXY protocol to use `MSXML2.XMLHTTP` instead of `MSXML2.ServerXMLHTTP` for http requests
-`_UCS_SSH_PLINK`                  | Set to full pathname to `plink.exe` to spawn when setting up SSH tunnels `_UCS_RC4_SALT`                   | Set to correct string to decrypt passwords in external .ini files
+`_UCS_SSH_PLINK`                  | Set to full pathname to `plink.exe` to spawn when setting up SSH tunnels `_UCS_RC4_SALT`                   | Set to correct string to decrypt passwords in external .ini files `_UCS_FP_HUB_AUTO_UPDATE`         | Set to full path and filename of an external bootstrapping executable

 ### Device strings

 The device strings are meant to configure the connection that is used for communication with the fiscal device.
-Each device string is a list of entries (`Key=Value` pairs) separated by a semi-colon which a very similar concept to a database connection string.
+Each device string is a list of entries (`Key=Value` pairs) separated by a semi-colon which is a very similar concept to a database connection string.

 Here is a short list of entries supported, all of which are optional unless marked required: